 The Bulls Head, which happens to be the oldest pub in Glossop, has built a reputation for its charm, character and friendliness.
 Nestling on the edge of the Peak District National Park.
 Visitors will enjoy peace, quiet, relaxation and the freshest of country air.
 Built in the early Victorian era, the pub has retained its original oak beams open log fires and traditional furnishings.
 Check in is from 3pm

 Be prepared to cover most of this section's ascent within the first few miles up to Laddow Rocks.
 Much of the way will be open moorland tracks, though you'll balance the wild wide open with more manicured landscape as you follow access roads along several resevoirs before reaching Standedge.
-Your accommodation for this evening will be in nearby Diggle, approx 1.5m south west of the path.

 The Sunfield Accommodation offers comfortable en-suite accommodation in a rural setting.
 The owners will provide you with a very warm welcome at this friendly property.
 The en-suite bedrooms are all on ground level with easy access in and out of the premises.
 The rooms have a hospitality tray and a TV with Freeview channels.
 All guests have access to free Wi-Fi.
 There are also superb views!